funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Session key
-💡 Session keys are temporary and used for a single communication session.
+💡 Session keys are temporary keys used for a single communication session.

 </details>

 ---

-### 36. Which statement is NOT true about SSL/TLS?
+### 34. Which statement is NOT true about SSL/TLS?

 * [ ] Provides encryption and integrity
 * [ ] Uses public key cryptography